tw-sithumyo/ml-core-test-harness/README.md

-# Mojaloop Core test Harness
+# Mojaloop Core test Harness with Merchant

 Run `Mojaloop` in your local machine using docker-compose without need for a `Kubernetes` cluster.